tahiri-lab/QSAR/paper/paper.md

 ## Integrated Pipeline

-At its core, **qsarKit** is designed as a modular and comprehensive pipeline, encapsulating the entire QSAR modeling process from initial data preprocessing to final prediction and evaluation.
-The pipeline allows for the seamless integration of data augmentation, model training, and evaluation, supporting a range of evaluation metrics including
+At its core, **qsarKit** is designed as a modular and comprehensive pipeline \autoref{fig:pipeline}, encapsulating the entire QSAR modeling process from initial data preprocessing to final prediction and evaluation.
+The pipeline allows for the seamless integration of data augmentation, model training, and evaluation, supporting a range of evaluation metrics
-$R^2$, $Q^2$, and $RMSE$ to assess model performance accurately.
+\autoref{metrics}, including $R^2$, $Q^2$, and $RMSE$ to assess model performance accurately.
 The modularity of the package permits users to engage with specific components individually or utilize the entire pipeline for end-to-end processing, accommodating diverse research needs and objectives in the QSAR domain.

+: Evaluation metrics used in **qsarKit**. []{label="metrics"}

 | Evaluation metrics             |                                                     Equation                                                      |
 |--------------------------------|:-----------------------------------------------------------------------------------------------------------------:|